Gyms can be safe

 Frequently coughing and sneezing people should not be in gyms.
 The occasional sneeze and cough should be into a tissue that is immediately thrown into the trash.

 Cloth masks can protect members from the droplets expelled during talking.
 But cloth masks should not be placed on anyone who is having trouble breathing.
-I think vigorously exercising members are persons having trouble breathing.
-They can protect each other by not talking or by talking from a distance of at least one meter if they don’t want to wear a mask when talking.

 The droplets expelled by contagious people most often land on surfaces including their own skin.
 Members touch those surfaces, thereby contaminating their hands, and then they put their fingers in their mouths, or in their noses, or they rub their eyes, or they touch somebody else’s skin.
 The contagion spreads.